 10. Mekong Delta

 Can Tho is the main hub in the Mekong Delta that’s filled with large gardens and bustling markets.
-It’s the jumping off point for visiting the famous Cai Rang Floating Market, the biggest one in the Delta.
+It’s the jumping-off point for visiting the famous Cai Rang Floating Market, the biggest one in the Delta.
 Vendors tie what they are selling to a pole so you can shop easily.
-There’s also boats that serve coffee.
+There are also boats that serve coffee.
 Tours are available but I recommend showing up at the dock at 5 a.m. to negotiate for your own boat.
-I went with a friend and we meet three cool Australians who joined us.
-We paid about $4.30 USD each.
+I went with a friend and we met three cool Australians who joined us.
+We paid about $4.30 USD each in 2019.
 One of the highlights was stopping by a fruit orchard.
 We got to paddle around in little boats in the orchard and sample the fruits.
-This town is also memorable because it’s how I ended up in a van with a rooster for five hours, which I wrote about here
+This town is also memorable because it’s how I ended up in a van with a rooster for five hours, which I wrote about here.
+I’m also a huge fan of the market town of Chau Doc, which has a wet market that’s really cool to photograph.

 How are the beaches in Vietnam?